toby-dixon/live-traffic-visualisation-concept/README.md

     - traffic aggregation server network info endpoint
 - localhost:82/access_logs (WEBSOCKET)
     - Realtime updating access logs, formatting with network name, service from and service to
+- localhost:85
+  - New server entrypoint, for seeing activity on another public server

 ## Adding a new service